 It is recommended that you discuss the length, composition and format of the thesis with your supervisor at an early stage of candidature and that you take the time to review both the relevant academic program rules and the document ‘specifications for thesis’, which describes in detail the current requirements for the preparation and presentation of a higher degree by research thesis.

-As you approach the end of your candidature, you be able to choose whether you wish your thesis to be examined under the academic program rules and specifications for thesis in place during your year of enrolment, or, those in place at the time you submit for examination.
+As you approach the end of your candidature, you will be able to choose whether you wish your thesis to be examined under the academic program rules and specifications for thesis in place during your year of enrolment, or, those in place at the time you submit for examination.
 This selection is made at the time of notifying the Adelaide Graduate Centre of your intention to submit your thesis for examination (3 months prior to the actual submission).

 Where possible, it is recommended that you choose to submit under the current rules and specifications for thesis for the following reasons:

-Note.
-If you are a scholarship student, you may be eligible for an allowance to assist you with the costs of producing your thesis.
+You are a scholarship student, you may be eligible for an allowance to assist you with the costs of producing your thesis.
 Please consult your scholarship ‘Conditions of Award’, or contact the Adelaide Graduate Centre for further information.

-Whilst you are ultimately responsible for the content of your thesis, the University would be remiss in permitting a thesis to be sent for examination that was below the standard required for the degree and/or which contained numerous typographical and spelling errors.
+While you are ultimately responsible for the content of your thesis, the University would be remiss in permitting a thesis to be sent for examination that was below the standard required for the degree and/or which contained numerous typographical and spelling errors.

 Careful proof reading of the text is essential to ensure that such errors have been corrected and you should not rely on your supervisors to undertake this task for you.
 Textual errors are a source of irritation to examiners and suggest a lack of care and attention on your part.
 If desired and provided that the assistance is acknowledged in your thesis, you may engage the services of a professional editor to assist you in preparing the thesis.